OmniLayer/spec/README.md

 |Currency identifier| [Currency identifier](#field-currency-identifier) |1 (Mastercoin) |
 |Amount to be purchased|[Number of Coins](#field-number-of-coins)|130,000,000 (1.3 coins) |

-### Sell Omni Protocol Currencies for Bitcoins [NEW]
+### Sell an Omni Protocol Currency for Bitcoins

-Description: Transaction type 21 posts the terms of an offer to sell Omni Protocol currencies, including Omni Token coins or Test Omni Token coins for bitcoins.
-A new sell offer is created with Action = 1 (New).
-Any Omni Protocol currency, production or test, can be offered for sale using transaction type 21.
+Description: Transaction type 30 posts the terms of a new offer to sell Omni Protocol currencies, including Omni Token coins or Test Omni Token coins for bitcoins.
+A new sell offer is created.
+Any Omni Protocol currency, production or test, can be offered for sale using transaction type 30.

 If the amount offered for sale exceeds the sending address's available balance (the amount not reserved, committed or in escrow), this indicates the user is offering to sell all coins that are available at the time this sell offer is processed by OmniCore.
 The amount offered for sale, up to the amount available, must be reserved from the available balance for this address much like any other exchange platform.
 (For instance: If an address owns 100 Omni Token coins and it creates a "Sell Order" for 100 Omni Token coins, then the address's available balance is now 0 Omni Tokens, reserving 100 Omni Tokens.)
 After a valid sell offer is processed by OmniCore, any coins of that currency received by the address are added to its then current available balance, and are not included in the amount for sale by the sell offer.
 The seller can update the sell offer to include newly acquired coins, see [Change an Omni Protocol Coin Sell Offer](#change-an-omni-protocol-coin-sell-offer) below.